 Choosing one thing to save for, instead of five, can be extremely beneficial to both you and your child.
 For one, it means you have a goal and an end point, so you do not end up getting into financial troubles because you’re trying to balance everything.

-If you pick a house deposit to save for, stick with it, and put money aside each month for your children’s future in property.
+If you pick a house deposit to save for, stick with it, and put money aside each month to save for your children’s future in property.
 You need to work out what will be of most value to your child when they become an adult.

 Your children will also benefit from the singular option as they will not expect everything in their life to be paid for by their parents.
 Lending your child £10 is a lot different to paying their phone contract or gym membership every month.